cta-observatory/pyirf/docs/interpolation.rst

 =====================

 This module contains functions to interpolate from a set of IRFs for different conditions to a new IRF.
-While ``pyirf.interpolators`` contains the implementations of interpolation algorithms, ``pyirf.interpolation`` applies them to IRF components.
+While ``pyirf.interpolation`` contains the implementations of interpolation algorithms as interpolators as well as scripts applying those to IRF components.

 This can e.g. be used to interpolate IRFs for zenith angles of 20° and 40° to 30°.

-The functions support an arbitrary number of interpolation dimensions.
+Most functions support an arbitrary number of interpolation dimensions although it is strongly advised to limit those for resonable results.

 Reference/API
 -------------

 .. automodapi:: pyirf.interpolation
-   :no-inheritance-diagram:

-.. automodapi:: pyirf.interpolators